djbristow/RAILS/README.md

 * MRFM - Model Railroad File Manager
 * ISRS - IoT Subscriber to RFID Services subscribes to the topic sensors/rfid and sends the Iot message to RSRM
 * ISLS - (in planning) IoT Subscriber to Location Services subscribes to topics that provide location information ie IR Sensors and RFID sensors
-* PPDS - (in development) Project and Purchase Data Services a MongoDB database with collections used by MPPM
+* PPDS - Project and Purchase Data Services a MongoDB database with collections used by MPPM
-* MPPM - (in development) Model Project and Purchase Manager allows a user to enter in formation about their projects and purchases
+* MPPM - Model Project and Purchase Manager allows a user to enter in formation about their projects and purchases

 The Kicad-projects directory contains circuit PCB designs for some hardware components.